Localized Chiral Magnetic Effect in equilibrium QCD

-Based on the results obtained on four different lattice spacings and different weak magnetic fields, we carry out the continuum extrapolation of $G(x_1)$, employing a multi-dimensional spline fit in $x_1$, $a$ and $eB$ with nodepoints generated via Monte Carlo~\cite{endrHodi2011multidimensional,Brandt:2022hwy,Brandt:2016zdy}.
+Based on the results obtained on four different lattice spacings and different weak magnetic fields, we carry out the continuum extrapolation of $G(x_1)$, employing a multi-dimensional spline fit in $x_1$, $a$ and $eB$ with nodepoints generated via Monte Carlo, see App.~\ref{app:spline}.
 In Fig.~\ref{fig:continuum_limit_cmex}, we show the so obtained continuum limit of the $x_1$-dependent CME correlator for various values of $eB$.
 Finally, in Fig.~\ref{fig:continuum_limit_cmex_B}, we show the CME correlator at the center ($x_1=0$) and near the edge ($x_1=0.9\textmd{ fm}$) as a function of the magnetic field.
-As one can see, the magnetic field dependence is practically unaffected by the temperature.
-It is tempting to quantify the inhomogeneous equilibrium effect by comparing to the expected out-of-equilibrium conductivity coefficient $1/(2\pi^2)$~\cite{Fukushima:2008xe}.
-In a small cell around the magnetic field peak, the current strength is given by the slope of the $x_1=0$ curve in Fig.~\ref{fig:continuum_limit_cmex_B}, which for our setting we find to be $-1/(2\pi^2)\times0.08(1)$.
-We stress that the so defined slope depends implicitly on the magnetic field profile.
+As one can see, the $B$-dependence is not affected significantly by the temperature.
+In fact, the slope at the origin is around $-1/(2\pi^2)\cdot 0.2$ below, at, and slightly above the transition temperature (for comparison, the expected out-of-equilibrium conductivity coefficient is $1/(2\pi^2)$~\cite{Fukushima:2008xe}).
+To better understand this finding, we calculated the same observable in a hadron resonance gas-type model that we discuss in App.~\ref{app:analytical_cme}, see also~\cite{Brandt:2023wgf}.
+The model -- consisting of non-interacting proton, $\Sigma^\pm$ and $\Xi^-$ baryon degrees of freedom -- reproduces the $T$-independence in the confined phase and predicts a nonzero value at $T=0$, also indicated in Fig.~\ref{fig:continuum_limit_cmex_B}.
+Thus, the virtual baryon-antibaryon pairs of the vacuum are affected by $B$ (and $\mu_5$) even at zero temperature -- similarly to other observables like the pressure or the magnetization, see e.g.~\cite{Endrodi:2013cs}.

-Another interesting aspect of $G(x_1)$ is that sea effects, i.e.\ magnetic field effects due to virtual quark loops, are found to be negligible, see \app{app:valence}.
+Another interesting aspect of $G(x_1)$ is that the effects of the magnetic field on the quark determinant in~\eqref{eq:partfunc} are found to be suppressed.
 This is analogous to what was found in the case of electric currents induced by inhomogeneous magnetic fields according to Amp\'ere's law in \gls{qcd}~\cite{Brandt:2024blb}.
-Negligible sea effects imply that the CME correlator could also be computed on the lattice using a computationally cheaper technique, the so-called valence approximation, which we discuss in more detail in \app{app:valence}.
+Negligible magnetic effects on the quark sea imply that the CME correlator might also be computed on the lattice using a computationally cheaper technique, the so-called valence approximation, where the configurations are generated at vanishing magnetic fields and the observable carries all the $B$-dependence.
+Here we did not rely on this approximation but discuss its details in \app{app:valence}.

 \mysec{Beyond homogeneous chiral chemical potentials} Next, we consider the situation with an inhomogeneous chiral chemical potential $\mu_5(x_1')$.
 The induced current at point $x_1$ is now given by the correlator $H(x_1,x_1')$ from Eq.~\eqref{eq:inhommu5_1}.
 This generalized correlator allows us to get a clearer picture of the role of $\mu_5$ in the thermodynamic system.
 In particular, if a parametrization of the chiral imbalance profile is available, it permits a convolution between this profile and the two-point function, yielding a more realistic one-dimensional picture on how the CME current might behave in experiments.